Course Descriptions

 SPED 503.
 Research Design and Methodology.
 3 Hours.

 This course is part of the special education research core and provides students with a comprehensive foundation in quantitative and qualitative methods for conducting meaningful inquiry and research.
-The purpose of this course is to help students write a clear description of the methodology section of their Master's thesis.
+The purpose of this course is to help students write a clear description of the methodology section of a Master's thesis.
 They will gain a deeper understanding of research intent and design, methodology and technique, format and presentation, and data management and analysis informed by commonly used statistical methods.
-Prerequisites: Students must complete SPED 501 and 531 before enrolling in this course.
+Prerequisite: SPED 501.

 SPED 504.
 Introduction to Services for Young Exceptional Children.
 3 Hours.